GerbilSoft/rvthtool/doc/rvth_notes.md

 } NHCD_BankTable_Header;
 ```

-On all known RVT-H systems, `bank_count` is set to 8.
-Earlier models included
+On all known RVT-H Reader systems, `bank_count` is set to 8.
+Earlier models
-a 40 GB HDD, which can hold up to 8 banks.
-Later models have an 80 GB HDD,
+included a 40 GB HDD, which can hold up to 8 banks.
+Later models have an
-possibly because the 40 GB HDD was no longer manufactured.
-These systems are
+80 GB HDD, possibly because the 40 GB HDD was no longer manufactured.
+These
-still limited to 8 banks by default.
+systems are still limited to 8 banks by default.

 By modifying `bank_count`, it is possible to get more than 8 banks on systems
 with larger HDDs.
 Note that the bank table size will increase by 512 bytes